Becoming a Professional Pilot Begins Here…

 Stage Two: Night & Cross Country Operations

-After completing the commercial pilot program, you will have the improved skill and knowledge base necessary to work as a helicopter pilot.
+After completing the commercial pilot program, you will have the improved skill and knowledge base necessary to work as an airplane pilot.

-The Federal Aviation Administration (FAA) requires a minimum of 150 hours in powered aircraft for the Commercial Pilot Helicopter Certificate.
+The Federal Aviation Administration (FAA) requires a minimum of 250 hours in powered aircraft for the Commercial Pilot airplane Certificate.
 This total flight time consists of both dual instruction and solo flight.

 - Ground Instruction $50 per hour